-What to Do after a Slip & Fall Accident
+What to Do after a Slip and Fall Accident in Colorado

 It can be tough to collect your thoughts after slipping and falling .
 If you know what to do after a slip and fall accident, however, you can take the right steps in protecting yourself – and a future claim for recovery.

 In general, here are the important things to remember to do after a slip and fall accident happens:

 - Seek medical attention as soon as possible – Slip and fall accidents can leave people in shock, sometimes preventing them from sensing how badly injured they may be.
 So, even if you don’t feel hurt after a slip and fall, it is important to be checked by a doctor as soon as possible.
 This can lead to a proper diagnosis and an official report about the injuries caused by the fall.

 - Report the accident – Make sure the authority for the premises (e.g., a store manager, a landlord, a building owner, etc.) is informed that the slip and fall happened.
 If that party creates a report about the accident, request a copy of it.

 - Take pictures of the scene of the slip and fall – If possible, snap some photos of where the slip and fall occurred.
 These pictures can reveal (or confirm) the factors that led to the slip and fall; and they can be very important if, for example, a property manager or owner alters the scene after the accident happens.